View All Services

-Home > Wellness Resources > Health Library > Ringworm of the Scalp or Beard
+Home > Be Healthy > Health Library > Ringworm of the Scalp or Beard

 Ringworm is contagious.
 You can catch it by touching a person or animal that has it or by sharing personal items such as hats, combs, brushes, towels, and clothing.
 The fungi can survive for several months on people, animals, and personal items.

 Children are more likely to get ringworm than adults.
 When adults do get infected, they often become carriers.
 This means they don't have symptoms but can pass ringworm to others.